 Black women in particular are severely under-counted in official data that ostensibly serve to demonstrate historical and institutional racism.
 An abundance of scholarship and documentation exists to support this current effort to collate and further provide evidence the continuing legacy of slavery and the misrepresentation of Black women's lives.

 As with WEB data, the Espy papers and his cited resources are used first.
 The resources below are additional sources of interest that visitors of the website might find of interest.
-As with all resources, the additions are ongoing.
+For a list of all resources, see WEB.

 June (Jane?)
 Champion The first woman to be executed in what would be become the United States in 1632